lukassolvar/discord-private-rooms-bot/README.md

 **User is required to paste `Bot token` into `.env` file and `Guild ID` in setup*

 ## Screenshots and more detailed documentation TBA...

+`Private rooms` are only part of much bigger bot running on our community server!
+Feel free to join at https://discord.gg/gbvNB9mcPS (*Note that content of the server and bot functionality is mainly in Slovak language.
+Please be respectful to others!*)